emb-riscv/specs-markdown/exceptions-and-interrupts.md

   `handler` bit (which might have been added to HANDLER_RETURN), but for the `cause` field, which otherwise may be overriten by nested interrupts.</sup>

+## The FP lazy save mechanism

+The large number of floating point registers take a long time to copy during context push/pop on the stack.

+One solution to optimize this is to save them only when needed, by using a lazy save mechanism.

+TODO: define the details.

 ## Usage

 ```c